Private vascular surgery in Darlington | Woodlands Hospital Skip to main content

 Radiofrequency ablation (also known as a VNUS or Venefit procedure) is one of the commonest treatments we offer at Woodlands and is fully in line with the current NICE guidelines for the management of varicose veins.
 This involves an injection of local anaesthetic, usually around the knee, before treating the vein that pressurises the varicose veins.
 This takes the tension off the varicose veins and allows them to shrink back to their normal size.

-Foam sclerotherapy is another potential treatment for varicose veins, and involves injecting a solution directly into the blood vessels under ultrasound control which seals them up.
-Some patients aren’t suitable for a local anaesthetic treatment, so an operation under general anaesthetic can be considered, where the vein itself is disconnected and removed, usually through the back of the knee or the groin.
-Diagnostic scans at the initial consultation will help your consultant determine which treatment is most appropriate for you, and you can decide how you wish to proceed.
+Foam sclerotherapy is another potential treatment for varicose veins.
+This involves injecting a solution directly into the blood vessels under ultrasound control which seals them up.
+Some patients aren’t suitable for a local anaesthetic treatment, so an operation under general anaesthetic can be considered.
+Here, the vein itself is disconnected and removed, usually through the back of the knee or the groin.
+Diagnostic scans at the initial consultation will help your consultant determine which treatment is most appropriate for you.
+You can then decide how you wish to proceed.

 • What symptoms have you been experiencing?